akeneo/pim-community-dev/Bundle/ImportExportBundle/Resources/doc/reference/overview.md

 ### Supported Formats

-This bundle supports format of csv file on one side and Doctrine entity on another side.
+This bundle supports format of CSV file on one side and Doctrine entity on another side.

 Dependencies
 ------------